jiknov/NLibrary/README.md

 # English
 This library is a transcription of the original library [LiquidCrystal](https://github.com/arduino-libraries/LiquidCrystal), created by the Arduino team, licensed under GNU Lesser General Public License (LGPL) v2.1.

-This version has been rewritten into Swift for Arduino and supports 4-bit and 8-bit communication.
+This version has been rewritten into Swift for Arduino and supports 4-bit and 8-bit communication with LCD based on the Hitachi HD44780 (or a compatible) chipset.

 ## 📦 Features
 - 4-bit communication with LCD (D4-D7)